zivankaraman/osum/README.md

 ## Description

-Inspired by S-PLUS™ function 'objects.summary', provides a function with the same name that returns a data.frame with data class, storage mode, mode, typeof, dimension, and size information for R objects from the specified environment.
+Inspired by S-PLUS™ function `objects.summary()`, provides a function with the same name that returns a data.frame with data class, storage mode, mode, typeof, dimension, and size information for R objects from the specified environment.
 Various filtering and sorting options are also proposed, as well as the custom print and summary methods and options.